(Or… Why’d You Go to Law School Anyway?)

 I also loved TIGER EYES and ARE YOU THERE GOD?
 IT’S ME, MARGARET by Judy Blume.
 Like many women of my generation, I credit Judy with helping me survive the latter elementary grades and junior high.

-And I always had a special fascination with stories about Grandpa Ray, who died the year.
+And I always had a special fascination with stories about the grandfather who’d died the year I was born, which seemed to create an additional link between us.
 I remember hearing again and again about how he was a gruff man who cried at movies, how he was deeply committed to his career in the U.S. Air Force, and how as a boy he’d grown up with his brothers and sisters at Seneca Indian School in Oklahoma.

 None of my manuscripts are retellings of these people or their lives, but I’m honored if anyone can catch an echo of their voices in mine.